Suicide

 suicide isn't easily understood but you need to know this

-Suicide Isn’t Easily Understood, but You Need to Know This
+Suicide Isn’t Easily Understood, But You Need to Know This

 “Wow.
 I just gotta say, suicide is such a selfish decision.
 I can’t believe anyone would do that to someone else.”
 I stood there in shock.
 I don’t know why—she said the same thing I have said dozens of times in the past.
 But this time I heard those words from a different point of view.
 I understand suicide so much differently than I did just a few years ago.
 Becoming a widow due to suicide changes you; it carries so much guilt and shame, and it is suffocating.
 However, in time, as I stood back and picked through the wreckage, I began to find little puzzle pieces scattered about.
 Sometimes, those pieces were only parts of pieces, charred as my world

-Suicide Isn’t Easily Understood, but You Need to Know This Read More »
+Suicide Isn’t Easily Understood, But You Need to Know This Read More »

 After Losing My Husband To Suicide, One Good Man Restored Our Family